polarityio/arin/README.md

 This option allows you to specify a regex to blocklist IPv4 Addresses.
 Any IPv4 matching the regex will not be looked up.
 If the regex is left blank then no IPv4s will be blocklisted.

+### Display Regional Registry Ownership Information

+If checked, the integration will return a result when the IP address is controlled by one of the non-ARIN regional Internet registries (i.e., RIPE, APNIC, AFRINIC, LACNIC) as well as IANA.
+If unchecked, only IP addresses controlled by ARIN will be returned.

 ### Max Concurrent Requests

 Maximum number of concurrent requests.
 Integration must be restarted after changing this option.
 Defaults to 3.